0xtdey/polywhale/README.md

 **Simple desktop app to monitor whale transactions on Polymarket.**

-PolyWhale sits quietly in your background and notifies you whenever a "whale" transaction (over $10,000) occurs on Polymarket.
-It features a clean, card-based UI to view transaction history and stays out of your way when you don't need it.
+PolyWhale sits quietly in your background and notifies you whenever a "whale" transaction occurs on Polymarket.
+Choose your own threshold amount (default: $10,000) and get instant notifications when big trades happen.

 ## ✨ Features

-- 🐋 **Real-time Monitoring**: Checks for trades over $10,000 every minute.
+- 🐋 **Real-time Monitoring**: Checks for whale trades every 5 minutes.
+- ⚙️ **Configurable Threshold**: Set your own whale amount (default: $10,000) directly from the app.
 - 🔔 **Desktop Notifications**: Get instant alerts for big moves.
 - 📊 **Clean UI**: Simple card-based feed, not a complex trading terminal.
 - 📅 **History**: View past whale transactions with dates in dd/mm/yyyy format.